Property taxes are the city’s main source of revenue to fund its activities. The amount of taxes you pay is based on the value of your home.

 Non-residential buildings and differentiated tax rates

-Non-residential buildings, including mixed-use buildings, are subject to differentiated rates for the general real estate tax and contribution to the Autorité régionale de transport métropolitain (ARTM).
+Non-residential buildings, including mixed-use buildings, are subject to differentiated rates for the general real estate tax, the contribution to the Autorité régionale de transport métropolitain (ARTM) and the tax concerning former cities’ debts.

 Learn how to calculate the non-residential portion of a tax account